-- Students attending the Chicago and Vancouver Campuses and Online Campus students beginning on or after August 2017 are on a semester-based, 16-week term, and loans can be disbursed up to 10 days prior to the start of the term. - Online Campus students beginning before August 2017 are on a nonstandard, 32-week term, consisting of four eight-week classes.
+- Students attending the Chicago and Vancouver Campuses and Online Campus students beginning on or after August 2017 are on a standard semester-based term, and loans can be disbursed up to 10 days prior to the start of the term. - Online Campus students beginning before August 2017 are on a nonstandard, 32-week term, consisting of four eight-week classes.
 Loans can be disbursed up to 10 days prior to the start of the term.